justinsb/aci-maven-plugin/docs/options.md

-## Maven options
+## Maven plugin options

 For many maven projects the default options will be correct, but you can customize the options by including the aci plugin in your pom.xml.

-Here is an example from (example-console2/pom.xml)[../examples/example-console2/pom.xml]:
+Here is an example from [example-console2/pom.xml](../examples/example-console2/pom.xml):

 ```
   <build>